Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Results and Discussion

 \textbf{Limitations.} Our study is limited by the use of the UK Biobank, whose demographic characteristics may not fully represent the diversity of global populations, potentially impacting the model’s generalizability and clinical utility.
 Future research should validate our approach using more diverse external datasets to improve applicability.
 Additionally, our test set was constrained by the limited availability of pre-stroke imaging samples, as most stroke datasets focus on post-onset cases.
-Finally, the heterogeneity in the time between imaging and stroke onset in the UK Biobank could influence model performance, necessitating further experiments to disentangle these effects.
-Future work could also include improving model efficiency by testing further architectures and techniques to reduce model parameters (e.g. network pruning).
+Therefore, it is not trivial to define a standardized time window where individuals would be monitored during the pre-stroke onset period.
+However, from the scan acquisition to either the stroke onset or the second healthy scan acquisition, our algorithm spans between 26 and 29 months on average for all participants.
+Moreover, there is some variability in the model performance with respect to the time between imaging and stroke onset, even though there is no clear trend showing that it is negatively affecting the model performance.
+Future work could also include improving model efficiency by testing further architectures and techniques such as network pruning \cite{Wang2024} to reduce model parameters.
+Finally, analyzing saliency maps (e.g., Grad-CAMs) using calibrated models or advanced techniques (such as Score-CAM or Opti-CAM \cite{Wang2020ScoreCAM, Zhang2024OptiCAM, Moller2020ReliableSaliency}) could yield more precise insights into imaging biomarkers and improve voxel-level localization of brain regions that most strongly influence the model’s decisions, ultimately enhancing our understanding of stroke risk predictors.